DO YOU FAM?! LEARN YOUR HORMONAL IMBALANCES. TAKE CONTROL OF YOUR BODY.

 HOW IT WORKS:

-FAM takes the quality of your CERVICAL FLUID (which shows your fertile window) and your TEMPERATURE (which indicates when you’ve ovulated) into account to help you conceive or prevent pregnancy.
+FAM takes the quality of your CERVICAL FLUID (which shows your fertile window) and your BASAL BODY TEMPERATURE (which indicates when you’ve ovulated) into account to help you conceive or prevent pregnancy.
 You can also track your CERVICAL POSITION for added reassurance as to where in your cycle you are.

 Following your period and leading up to ovulation, your body produces discharge that changes in quality and consistency.
 Here's how the consistency typically flows from post-bleeding through ovulation: